WebAhead/learn-database-testing/README.md

 module.exports = build;
 ```

-We can import this function in our tests and use it to reset our database before each test.
+Now we can import this function in our tests and use it to reset our database before each one.

 **Important: do not run this in production: it will delete all your users' data.**